aphelionz/hypatia/README.md

 esy build
 ```

+Then, the binary will be available at `xxx`.
+Move it where you want!

 ## Usage

-The binary is available

-After building the project, you can run the main binary that is produced.

-The current recommendation is to create two jupyter notebooks in your projects

 ```
-esy x hypatia
+Hypatia - jsdoc to ijavascript
+Usage: hypatia.exe [input_file] [output_file]
+ - input_file: jsondoc output .json file
+ - output_file: jupyter notebook .ipynb file
 ```

 ## Contributing

-Feel free to ask questions via issues.
-PRs are accepted.
+Feel free to ask questions via GitHub issues.
+PRs are welcome.

+Use `esy release` to build the npm package.

 ## License